pubnub/chat-engine-push-notifications/docs/notification-formatting/README.md

   * type: `String`
   * required: **false**

-  Text that will appear as a link to your application's settings.
+ A Text that will appear as a link to your application's settings.

 Please refer to [this](https://developer.android.com/reference/android/app/Notification.Builder.html) documentation to get more information about notification payload configuration (most fields